 Yes, you read that correctly!

-Timeouts are extremely effective not only for naughty children but for naughty puppies!
+Timeouts are incredibly useful not only for naughty children but for naughty puppies!

 That is if you utilize them correctly.

-Yes, I know this can be an inconvenience but it’s necessary trust me…
+Yes, I know this can be an inconvenience, but it’s necessary to.
+Trust me.

 - How To Use Dog Time Out To Teach Your Puppy To Stop Biting

-It’s very important that you execute this correctly or it will send off all the wrong messages to your puppy, and that’s the last thing we want.
+You must execute this correctly, or it will send off all the wrong messages to your puppy, and that’s the last thing we want.

 A dog crate works the best, but a spare room will do the trick.